clizarraga-UAD7/geo-datascience2/docs/intro-geo-data-sci.md

 * [**stackstac**](https://pypi.org/project/stackstac/).
 Load a _STAC_ collection into xarray with dask.
 * [**xarray**](https://docs.xarray.dev/en/stable/index.html). _Xarray_ is an open source project and Python package that introduces labels in the form of dimensions, coordinates, and attributes on top of raw NumPy-like arrays, which allows for more intuitive, more concise, and less error-prone user experience.
 * [**xarray-spatial**](https://xarray-spatial.org). _Xarray-Spatial_ implements common raster analysis functions using Numba and provides an easy-to-install, easy-to-extend codebase for raster analysis.
+* [**xCDAT (Xarray Climate Data Analysis Tools)**](https://xcdat.readthedocs.io/en/latest/index.html). xCDAT (Xarray Climate Data Analysis Tools) is an extension of xarray for climate data analysis on structured grids.
+It serves as a modern successor to the Community Data Analysis Tools (CDAT) library.
 * [**zarr**](https://zarr.readthedocs.io/en/stable/). _Zarr_ is a format for the storage of chunked, compressed, N-dimensional arrays.

 ### Essential Geospatial Python libraries For Raster Data